WildGums/Orc.Controls/README.md

 This control is useful to add hints.

-A watermark can cotain text or any other control such as images.
+A watermark can cotain text or any other control such as images:

 ![WatermarkTextBox 02](doc/images/WatermarkTextBox_02.png)